DhayalAarthi/CompetitiveProgramming/Hackerrank/C/ConditionalStatementsInC/readme.md

 <b>Difficulty:</b> Easy

 <b>Assumptions</b>
-* The input n should be greater or equals to 1 and lesser than or equals to 10 power 9
+* The input n should be greater or equals to 1 and lesser than or equals to 10 power of 9

 <b>Solutions</b>